Multi Company Environments

 See Nominal Codes for details on managing nominal codes and groups.

-- Group (set) containing Company A, Company B, and Company C
+- A Group company-group containing Company A, Company B, and Company C

-- Regional (set) containing EMEA and Americas company subsets
+- A Regional company-group containing EMEA and Americas entities

-Sets of companies allow you to run reports across a group without manually selecting each company.
+Grouping companies this way lets you report across a group without manually selecting each company individually.

 Setting Up a New Company